coredns/deployment/kubernetes/migration/README.md

 `Released(dockerImageID string) bool`: returns `true` if `dockerImageID` matches any _released_ image of CoreDNS.
 This includes all released verisons of CoreDNS, not just those associted with Kubernetes releases.

+Globally, `toCoreDNSVersion` must always be higher than `fromCoreDNSVersion`.
+Supporting downward migrations may be possible, but I don't think necessary to support at this time, so we should expressly forbid downward migrations for now.
+That said, if a Corefile is at default then a downgrade is very easy (since no migration is required).
+It's up to the K8s installer to decide if they want to support that.

 ## Command Line Converter